zekken0227/ipt101/README.md

 ## Installation

 1. Clone or download this repository to your web server's root directory
-2. Create a new MySQL database named `inventory_system`
+2. Create a new MySQL database named `ipt101`
 3. Import the `database.sql` file to set up the database structure
 4. Configure the database connection in `config/database.php`
 5. Access the system through your web browser